A New Treatment Plan May Reverse Cognitive Decline in People at Risk for Alzheimer’s

 The interventional therapy included the following aspects:

-Modifying each of these based on physical ability and treatment tolerance allowed for each participant to receive a personalized plan.
+Modifying each of these based on physical ability and treatment tolerance allowed each participant to receive a personalized plan.

 The individualized therapy caused incredible results.
 Over 70% of the participants improved their cognitive function.